y-sunflower/morethemes/docs/index.md

     mt.set_theme("monoblue")
     ```

     A high-contrast theme using shades of blue to emphasize data trends and maintain a clean, professional aesthetic.
-Made by Your Name.
+Made by Joseph Barbier.